koonwen/tarides-internship/README.md

 - [x] `Learning` about the difference between TCP/UDP socket vs the raw socket
 - [X] `Implementing` the interface figuring out how to make the networking information available in OCaml and the Lwt event loop.

+# Week 10
+- [x] `Implementing` the RIOT GNRC stack instead of the sock api because it is easier to extract the IP information
+- [x] `Implementing` the C stubs to pass packet information from RIOT into OCaml
+- [x] `Implementing` the helper functions and Cstructs to decode the `gnrc_packet_snip` stucture passed to the OCaml runtime.

 # Dialogue
 The goal of the internship is to be able to create a process/system that allows us to take high-level OCaml code and be able to compile it down to run on resource constraint IOT devices.